 The question, however, has nothing to do with the present tense.

 Now, having watched him develop into the world’s greatest player (if only briefly), there is no question whatsoever.

 Back in 2002, though, the conversation began with a focus on the man who conceded the goal rather than the man who scored it.

-And at that point, assessing a relative blank slate of a player (albeit one who Grêmio and Paris Saint-Germain fans already knew was very special) introduced a layer of not-unreasonable doubt.
+And at that point, assessing a relatively blank slate of a player (albeit one who Grêmio and Paris Saint-Germain fans already knew was very special) introduced a layer of not-unreasonable doubt.

 Even the commentators at the time weren’t ready to accept he had meant to shoot, though one would imagine they might answer differently if quizzed about Dinho doing the same in 2012 rather than 2002.

 As with Zlatan Ibrahimovic a few years down the line, there has long been a tendency from English commentators and pundits to question the ability of a player until he has performed against English opposition.